DJFPaul/grandMA2-Chataigne-Module/README.md

 🐌 Using a FPS filter to limit the maximum rate of any send mappings is highly recommended.
 #### Sending
 - Send command
-- Send hardkeys*
+- Send hardkeys[^1]
-- Send Encoder by Wheel**
+- Send Encoder by Wheel[^2]
 - Send Encoder by Attribute
-- Send executor fader value***
+- Send executor fader value[^3]
 - Send executor button state
 - Change executor Label
 - Change executor Color
 - Change page
 - Sync the modules **Active Page** to MA2

-*These features requires the Web Remote user to have ADMIN rights set in MA, as this uses a LUA wrapper and will error with insuficient rights.
+[^1]: These features require the Web Remote user to have ADMIN rights set in MA, as this uses a LUA wrapper and will error with insuficient rights.

-**Sending Encoder by Wheel is currently implemented trough a CMD wrapper which will spam the commandline for each step.
+[^2]: Sending Encoder by Wheel is currently implemented trough a CMD wrapper which will spam the commandline for each step.
 This is planned to change to a more sophisticated method which however is a little more complex and time consuming to implement.

-***Due to MA2 being able to fully lock up with very high request rates, sending of the fader value has a module sided **DYNAMIC** rate limiter.
+[^3]: Due to MA2 being able to fully lock up with very high request rates, sending of the fader value has a module sided **DYNAMIC** rate limiter.

 #### Receiving
 - Executor Label (String)